Value Betting Guide | Calculate & Use Expected Value (EV)

 Analysing Your Performance

-To estimate your potential profitability and determine the expected value (EV) of your betting strategy, you need a large dataset of past betting results.
-Once you have built a meaningful sample size, you can begin making reliable assertions about your performance.
+To assess your profitability and expected value (EV), you need a large dataset of past betting results.
+A meaningful sample size allows you to make reliable assertions about your performance.

-Even if you have a profitable betting strategy, poor bankroll management can wipe out your profits.
-A common approach is to stake a small, fixed percentage of your bankroll on each bet — for instance, 2% per wager if you have a £10,000 bankroll (resulting in £200 stakes).
-This helps to protect against heavy losses during inevitable losing streaks.
+That’s why bankroll management is crucial.
+Even with a profitable strategy, poor management can wipe out gains.
+A common approach is to stake a fixed percentage of your bankroll on each bet — for instance, 2% per wager if you have a £10,000 bankroll (resulting in £200 stakes).
+This protects against heavy losses during inevitable losing streaks.

-Another important tool for performance analysis is Closing Line Value (CLV) — the difference between the odds you placed your bet at and the closing odds just before the event starts.
-Consistently beating the closing line is a strong indicator that you are identifying value, even if short-term results fluctuate.
-Over time, bettors who beat the closing line tend to be profitable.
+Another valuable tool is Closing Line Value (CLV) — the difference between the odds you placed and the odds just before the event starts.
+Consistently beating the closing line is a strong indicator that you’re finding value, even if short-term results fluctuate.

-Advanced bettors may also apply the Kelly Criterion — a mathematical formula used to calculate the optimal bet size based on your perceived edge and the odds available.
-The Kelly Criterion maximises expected growth while controlling risk.
+Advanced bettors may also apply the Kelly Criterion — a formula that calculates optimal bet size based on your edge and the odds.
+It aims to maximise long-term growth while controlling risk.

 Why Do Value Bets Occur?